Osamu Nishimura: Overseas excursions (1994–1995, 1997, 2001–2019)

-New Japan Pro-Wrestling (1998–2006)
+New Japan Pro-Wrestling (1995–2006)

+Nishimura returned to New Japan in October 1995.
+He was immediately paired with Keiji Muto for the annual Super Grade Tag League; they tied for third with the team of Shiro Koshinaka and Tatsutoshi Goto.
+In November 1995, he lost a high-profile match to Ric Flair.
+In October 1996, he won the Catch of Lancashire tournament.

-He returned to New Japan in 1998 and teamed with Shinya Hashimoto in the struggle against NWO Japan's Keiji Mutoh and Masahiro Chono, who held the IWGP Tag Team Championship, but they were unsuccessful.
-Nishimura also failed to unseat IWGP Heavyweight Champion Kensuke Sasaki, and Nishimura was diagnosed with cancer later in the year.
-Nishimura was inactive until the cancer went into remission in 2000, following treatment.
-In 2001, he went to the United States again to polish his skills at the Funking Conservatory in Florida, under the eye of Dory Funk, Jr. (whom Nishimura admired from watching matches of New Japan's founder Antonio Inoki).
-He blossomed again, winning the FC's United States Championship.
-After returning to Japan, Nishimura's star was bright enough to warrant an earnest push, and he won the IWGP tag team titles with Fujinami.
+After a European excursion, Nishimura returned in January 1998 and teamed with Shinya Hashimoto in the struggle against NWO Japan's Keiji Mutoh and Masahiro Chono, who held the IWGP Tag Team Championship, but they were unsuccessful.
+Nishimura also failed to unseat IWGP Heavyweight Champion Kensuke Sasaki, before Nishimura was diagnosed with a cancerous retroperitoneal tumor in August.
+He made his triumphant return in June 2000, despite losing to Tatsumi Fujinami on his first match back.
+Nishimura's star was bright enough to warrant an earnest push, and he won the IWGP tag team titles with Fujinami.
 Nonetheless, the bi-promotional duo of Mutoh and All Japan Pro Wrestling's Taiyō Kea were on the rise, and the two teams clashed over both the IWGP title and AJPW's World Tag Team Championship, both of which ended up around the waists of Mutoh and Kea.

 In 2002 he teamed with Manabu Nakanishi under the name Gotch-ism, but they failed to win the titles.
 As Nakanishi began teaming more with Yutaka Yoshie, Nishimura engaged in a feud with the returning Minoru Suzuki, with whom he had a MUGA-style feud that showcased the traditional, scientific skills of both wrestlers.
 He later began teaming with Hiroyoshi Tenzan, with whom he won another IWGP tag team title in late 2003.
 They held the belts until February 2004 when they were defeated by Suzuki and Yoshihiro Takayama.
 As Tenzan focused on the IWGP Heavyweight title, Nishimura aimlessly was relegated to the mid-card.
 In January 2006, Nishimura opted not to renew his NJPW contract and left the company altogether.
-In February, he and old MUGA comrade Katsushi Takemura took part in American promotion Chikara's 2006 Tag World Grand Prix, where they made it to the semi-finals, before being defeated by Milano Collection A. T. and Skayde.
-He also participated in the NWA Reclaiming the Glory tournament, where he attempted to win the NWA World title for a third time, but was defeated in the first round by Brent Albright on Saturday, June 2, 2007.